rx-angular/rx-angular/libs/cdk/coercing/docs/Readme.md

 Because we receive the value from an input the type is always string.
 We have to care every time the when we want to pass the value to get a propper number type of it.

 Furthermore, in version 10 of Angular the team announced strict type checking as opt-in configuration.
-Since then developers where encurraged to match exaclty the types.
+Since then, developers where encurraged to match the types exaclty.
 This especially needs attention when it comes to templates.

 For this very reason the team later on shipped a sub package under the Angular CDK to provide some helpers for the important cases.
 The included helpers can be used whenever coercing is needed to obtain a propper value.